Anthiha/Student-performance-analysis/README.md

 ## Example Visualizations

-Some visualizations are included in the `/figures` directory, such as correlation heatmaps, bar charts by parental education, and more.
+Some visualizations are included, such as correlation heatmaps, bar charts by parental education, and more.

 ##  Future Work